 Wetland functions include many that are important to people, including:

-The functions that an individual wetland performs depend on its location, surrounding topography, subsurface geology, amount and duration of water, and the types of plants present.
+The functions performed by an individual wetland depend on its location, surrounding topography, subsurface geology, amount and duration of water, and the types of plants present.
 While each wetland may not perform all functions, the cumulative value of all wetlands in a watershed makes each important.
-(Learn more about wetland functions and values.)

 Shoreline Management Act, give Ecology the authority to regulate

 wetlands.
-Ecology also uses the State Environmental Policy
+We also use the State Environmental Policy Act

 review applications for projects that have the potential to